saeidamini/SupplyBoost/README.md

 - **Supply**
     - They receive the requests and send them to the factories (use by Supplier).
 - **Manufacture**
-    - They Plan for Production (use by Manufactury).
+    - They Plan for Production (use by Manufacture).
 - **Distribute**
     - The Goods are Delivered by the Retailer (use by Distributor).
 - **Retail**